Loans

 The Federal Direct Loan Program

-These loans by the U.S. Dept. of Education and must be repaid when you drop below half-time enrollment or graduate.
-Depending upon your income, the loan may be subsidized (need-based, and interest is not charged while you are in school) or unsubsidized (not need-based, and interest is charged while you are in school).
+These loans by the U.S. Department of Education must be repaid when you drop below half-time enrollment or graduate.
+Depending upon your income, the loan may be Subsidized (need-based, and interest is not charged while you are in school) or Unsubsidized (not need-based, and interest is charged while you are in school).
 The loan has a 10-year standard repayment period, and there is no pre-payment penalty.
-The interest rate is fixed and is determined by the date the loan is disbursed (see chart below).
-An origination fee results in a net fee incurred when the loan arrives (see chart below).
+The interest rate is fixed and is determined by the date the loan is disbursed.
+An origination fee results in a net fee incurred when the loan disburses.
 Learn more about the Direct Loan Program.

 Complete the FAFSA.

 Complete the FAFSA online.
-You must be admitted and enrolled at least half-time (six credits) in an eligible program.
+You must be admitted and enrolled at least half-time (six credits) per semester in an eligible program.

-All first-time loan recipients are required to complete online entrance counseling, which will describe the loan's terms.
+All first-time loan recipients are required to complete Loan Entrance Counseling, which will describe the loan's terms.

-This is the legally binding document you sign agreeing to repay the Direct Loan.
-You may sign the MPN electronically with your Federal Student Aid ID number, or you can print and mail it.
+This is the legally binding document you sign agreeing to repay the Direct Loan(s).
+You may sign the MPN electronically with your FSA ID, or you can print and mail it.